KyleMayes/vulkanalia/tutorial/book/src/texture/images.md

 There are two transitions we need to handle:

-* Undefined → transfer destination: transfer writes that don't need to wait on anything
+* Undefined → transfer destination &ndash; transfer writes that don't need to wait on anything
-* Transfer destination → shader reading: shader reads should wait on transfer writes, specifically the shader reads in the fragment shader, because that's where we're going to use the texture
+* Transfer destination → shader reading &ndash; shader reads should wait on transfer writes, specifically the shader reads in the fragment shader, because that's where we're going to use the texture

 These rules are specified using the following access masks and pipeline stages which should be added at the beginning of `transition_image_layout`: